Charud25/DSA-100daysofcode/ProblemsSolvedDaily.md

 - Nearest Smaller Element on Left & Right side of an Array
 - [Valid Parentheses](https://leetcode.com/problems/valid-parentheses/) `leetcode`
 - Reverse a Stack

+## DAY- 22
+- Insert element at bottom of stack
+- Reverse a no.
+- Maximum area rectangle